wintory/BattleShip-1/README.md

 If you want to delete your playing data you must request to `/game/deactive`.

-You can't request new game if your last game not ending yet.
-If you want to request new game you must give up on your last match by request to `/game/giveup` to give up your last match.
+You can't request new match if your last match is still on going.
+If you want to request new match you must give up on your last match by request to `/game/giveup` to give up your last match.

-Do not share your player name to anyone, or other player can play your game or deactive your data.
+Do not share your player name to anyone, or other player can play your match or deactive your data.